ab29316/Andy/README.md

 The script detects a `Restricted` policy and temporarily bypasses it for the running process.
 It attempts to create a system restore point; if the System Restore service is disabled, it is enabled temporarily.

 Before launching the Installation Assistant the script creates a scheduled task that runs at startup under the SYSTEM account.
-This task re-invokes the script with `-PostUpgrade` so updates and optional bloat removal occur after Windows 11 is installed.
-The Installation Assistant handles any reboots on its own; once updates finish the scheduled task removes itself.
+The task uses the full path to `PowerShell.exe` and starts when available, ensuring it actually runs after a reboot.
+It re-invokes the script with `-PostUpgrade` so updates and optional bloat removal occur after Windows 11 is installed.
+When updates complete the task deletes itself.